 The Bonds are dated as of their delivery date and will mature on the dates and in the years and principal amounts, and bear interest at the rates per annum as set forth on the cover page of this Official Statement.
 Each of the Bonds shall bear interest from its date.
-Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2025.
+Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing February 15, 2026.

 The Bonds are issuable only in fully registered form without coupons, and, when issued will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
 Purchases of the Bonds will be made in book-entry form, in the denomination of \$5,000 or any integral multiple thereof, and purchasers will not receive certificates representing their interests in Bonds purchased.
-So long as Cede & Co. is the Bondowner, as nominee of DTC, references herein to the Bondowners or registered owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
+So long as Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
 (See "Book-Entry Only System" herein.)